 Arthritis can strike at any age.
 While the pain may be bearable early on, symptoms such as joint pain and stiffness can progressively get worse and even interfere with your ability to live life to the fullest.
-While there are medical treatments available, you may want to explore natural remedies to help you stay active and manage your symptoms.
+While there are medical treatments available, you may want to explore natural remedies to help you manage your symptoms.
 Here are some natural treatments for arthritis pain.

 1. Do Tai Chi